yaniveliash/grammy/README.md

   timezone: "Asia/Jerusalem"
   start_run_time: "08:00"
   end_run_time: "14:00"

-verbosity: "info"  # Can be "debug", "info", "warning", or "error"
 ```

 You can also add a **device profile** if you want Grammy to pretend it's your real phone.